Visualization and Decision Support

 As the scale and complexity of the power grid increase, so does the need for human analysts to make effective tactical and strategic grid management decisions.
 As renewables are integrated into the power supply and demand-side management becomes possible, operators will be challenged to make decisions that best balance generation options, load management, storage type and location, and environmental impact, among other criteria.

-The Initiative's Visualization and Decision Support focus area concentrates on the development of capabilities that convert large-amounts of data into knowledge and actionable information to support operation, planning, and policy decisions.
-This focus area will combine multiple, coordinated visualization interfaces and online aids to decision making in a modular, extensible software environment that can be used for both real-time grid operations as well as long-term planning.
-To this end, it will incorporate visual interfaces to the output of modeling and simulation capabilities developed in Focus Area Two.
-We will pursue research in four areas:
+The Initiative's Visualization and Decision Support research concentrates on the development of capabilities that convert large-amounts of data into knowledge and actionable information to support operation, planning, and policy decisions.
+This research area is combining multiple, coordinated visualization interfaces and online aids to decision making in a modular, extensible software environment that can be used for both real-time grid operations as well as long-term planning.
+To this end, it will incorporate visual interfaces to the output of modeling and simulation capabilities developed in our modeling, simulation, and analysis research.
+We are pursuing research in four areas:

 - human factors